Interstate 69 Ohio River Crossing

-The Interstate 69 Ohio River Crossing (I-69 ORX) is a proposed bridge to carry the planned Interstate 69 (I-69) extension over the Ohio River between Evansville, Indiana, and Henderson, Kentucky.
+The Interstate 69 Ohio River Crossing (I-69 ORX) is a planned bridge to carry the planned Interstate 69 (I-69) extension over the Ohio River between Evansville, Indiana, and Henderson, Kentucky.
 The bridge and its approach roadways make up a portion of Segment of Independent Utility 4 (SIU 4) of the I-69 corridor from Michigan to Texas.
 It will be built approximately 1.62 miles upstream of the existing Bi-State Vietnam Gold Star Bridges carrying U.S. Route 41 (US 41), at a point just downstream from where the Green River flows into the Ohio.

 Description

-The design of the I-69 Ohio River Crossing has not yet been defined.
-A $17 million contract to be awarded by the Indiana Department of Transportation (INDOT) in late 2016 will employ a consulting firm to complete required environmental studies and preliminary design of the bridge.
-Completion of that work is scheduled for the end of 2020.